akshitagupta15june/Face-X/Awesome-face-operations/Gender_Classification/Readme.md

 Hence we require new algorithms and tools to cope up with this problem.
 These above reasons are responsible for choosing this new approach

-# Gender Detection

-#### Table of contents

-- Introduction
-- Dataset
-- Implementation
-- Outputs
-- Running procedure
-- Dependencies

-### Introduction

-In these modern days, gender recognition from facial image has been a crucial topic.
-To solve such delicate problem several handy approaches are being studied in Computer Vision.
-However, most of these approaches hardly achieve high accuracy and precision.
-Lighting, illumination, proper face area detection, noise, ethnicity and various facial expressions hinder the correctness of the research.
-Therefore, we propose a simple gender recognition system from facial image where we first detect faces from a scene using Haar Feature Based Cascade Classifier then introducing it to the model architecture.
-The face detection goal is achieved by OpenCV.

 ### Dataset